Cyberphinx/dotfiles/README.md

 ### nvim

-- version: 0.10 A beautiful and highly configurable code editor (this is my backup editor for helix)
+- version: 0.10 Neovim A beautiful and highly configurable code editor (this is my backup editor for helix)

 ### omf